 HOA Parking Violation in Florida: How to Fix or Fight It Fast

-Parking is one of the most common — and most argued-about — sources of HOA violations in Palm Beach County.
+Fix an HOA parking violation in Florida by moving the vehicle to a garage or approved spot the same day, photographing the corrected spot with a timestamp, and confirming the fix in writing — that same-day documented response is what stops fines and gets first-time citations dismissed.
 A work truck in the driveway, a guest parked on the street overnight, a boat on a trailer, or a car backed in the “wrong” way can all trigger a notice, and under Florida law fines can reach $100 per dayuntil the issue is resolved.
-The good news: parking violations are usually quick to cure, and when the citation is wrong, they're among the most winnable to contest.
+Parking violations are usually quick to cure, and when the citation is wrong — especially a tow — they're among the most winnable to contest.

 This guide covers why HOAs cite vehicles so aggressively, the most common parking rules in Florida communities, how to respond fast, and when it's worth fighting the notice.